wuliwong/avatar_finder/README.md

 Running the App for Development
 ---------------------

-run `nodemon` so you don't have to stop and start the server. run `gulp` to watch your js, jsx and scss files, compiling them as you go.
+Run `nodemon` so you don't have to stop and start the server.
+Run `gulp` to watch your .js, .jsx and .scss files, compiling them as you go.